-The NAs will publish the total budget available for allocation, as approved by EAC in the NA Work Programme.
+The NAs will publish the total budget available for allocation1, as approved by EAC in the NA Work Programme.

-Total budget available for 530.346 € allocation
+Total budget available for allocation At least 532.000 €

 For the European Solidarity Corps, the NA may choose to have more than one round, so the amount will be split per each round.
-If funding remains unallocated after the second round, the NA may redistribute it to applicants who did not receive the full amount requested in the first and second rounds.